aliciakott/MyReads-React-App/README.md

 If you do _not_ have those folders, you must download them.
 Using your terminal or git bash, enter the following commands:

-Use ` ` for prop-types
-Use ` ` for react-router-dom
-Use ` ` for sort-by
+Use `$ npm install --save prop-types` for PropTypes Use `$ npm install --save react-router-dom` for react-router-dom Use `$ npm install --save sort-by` for sortBy

-If you have those folders, check these three files and add the following lines if they are absent.
+If you have those folders, check these three files and add the following lines _only if_ they are absent.

 #### `App.js`